 Where you bank matters.

-Learn how your Sunrise Banks accounts can ignite progress in our community:
+Learn how your Sunrise Banks accounts can drive community progress

 In October 2024, NEON broke ground on a $20 million food incubator project entitled Collective Kitchens.
 The 24,000 square foot commercial kitchen facility will provide food-based business owners and entrepreneurs space to create, test, promote and sell their products.
 Sunrise Banks provided New Markets Tax Credit allocation for the building, which will bring much-needed jobs accessible to low-income residents, pay living wages with benefits, and provide training and growth opportunities across a variety of businesses in North Minneapolis.